Mukachevo: Hungarian rule

 In 895 the Hungarian tribes entered the Carpathian Basin through the Veretskyi Pass, about 60 km north of present-day Mukachevo.
-In 1397, the town and its surrounding was granted by Sigismund, Holy Roman Emperor, to his distant cousin, the exiled prince of Grand Duchy of Lithuania Fyodor Koriatovych, who used to administrate the Ruthenian Podolia region of the Grand Duchy of Lithuania, until was exiled for disobedience by Grand Duke Vytautas the Great in 1392.
+In 1397, the town and its surrounding was granted by Sigismund, Holy Roman Emperor, to his distant cousin, the exiled prince of Grand Duchy of Lithuania Fyodor Koriatovych, who used to administer the Ruthenian Podolia region of the Grand Duchy of Lithuania, until was exiled for disobedience by Grand Duke Vytautas the Great in 1392.
 Theodor therefore became a vassal of Hungary and settled many Ruthenians in the territory.
 Other sources, however, state that Theodor bought the town and the surrounding area in 1396.
 During the 15th century, the city prospered and became a prominent craft and trade center for the region.
 In 1445, the town became a Hungarian royal free city.
 It was also granted Magdeburg rights.

 During the 16th century, Munkács became part of the Principality of Transylvania.
 The 17th century (from 1604 to 1711) was a time of continuous struggle against the expansionist intentions of the Habsburg Empire for the Principality.
 In 1678 the anti-Habsburg Revolt of Emeric Thököly started out from Munkács.
 The region also played an important role in Rákóczi's War of Independence.